austinhuang0131/austinhuang0131.github.io/advertising.md

 # Free people for your Discord server!

 Server owners hate me!
-But today you'll see this one crazy and simple trick to increase your Discord server's size IMMEDIATELY!
-Wanna reach the same size as the Café does? **Advertise as much as you can!**
+But today you'll see this one crazy and simple trick to increase your Discord server's size IMMEDIATELY! **Advertise as much as you can!**

-Found more?
+Found more places to advertise?
 [Just open a pull request to add it!](https://github.com/austinhuang0131/austinhuang0131.github.io/blob/master/advertising.md) ~~No server owners that hate me kthx~~

 * To add your *server-listing* server into this list, your server should have at least 200 members and a well-maintained listing (Expired invites are frequently cleaned, tidy categories, etc.).
 * Currently, there is no restriction in adding listing websites or bots, as long as they're functional.